-The use of automated technologies and tools-commonly referred to as artificial intelligence (AI), generative AI, or machine learning tools-is permitted provided that their use is documented and that authors assume responsibility for the content.
+The use of automated technologies and tools (commonly referred to as artificial intelligence, generative AI, or machine learning tools) is permitted provided that their use is documented, and authors assume responsibility for the content.
 As with human-generated content, authors are responsible for the accuracy, validity, and originality of computer-generated content.
 Automated assistive writing technologies do not qualify for authorship as they are unable to provide approvals or consent for submission.
+Basic tools for checking spelling, grammar, references, or similar items are not covered by this requirement.